-Table 7.6 presents the Line 1 aggregate demand by modelled hour and year and annually.
-Broadly, the demand is comparable by direction, with the clockwise direction being materially higher in the PM Peak.
-Annual demand, some 8.55m in 2011, grows strongly to reach 11.79m by 2026, largely as a result of increasing traffic congestion making the tram more attractive.
-Respective revenue is £6.6m and £9.6m, giving average fare yields of around 72p/trip.
+Table 7.6 presents the Line 1 aggregate demand by modelled period (morning peak, inter-peak and afternoon peak) and year (2011 and 2026).
+Broadly, the demand is comparable by direction, with the clockwise direction being materially higher in the PM peak.
+Annual demand is forecast at some

+9.44m in 2011^{27} , growing strongly to reach 13.69m by 2026.
+This growth is largely as a result of increasing traffic congestion making the tram increasingly attractive.
+The estimated revenue is £6.59m and £9.62m, respectively, giving average fare yields of around 70pence/trip.
 This is in line with expectations, given the current fare scales, ticket mix and ticket fraud assumptions.

-Table 7.6 Line 1 Demand
+Table 7.6 Hourly Line 1 Demand